 Which Types of Tasks Are Most at Risk?

-Research consistently points to the same pattern.
+The pattern is consistent across research.
 Tasks that are routine and rules-based carry the highest automation risk, regardless of whether they are physical or cognitive.

 Repetitive data entry, standard document processing, basic quality checks, and rule-driven customer interactions sit at the highest-risk end.
 Roles requiring judgment in ambiguous situations, physical dexterity in unpredictable environments, and sustained human interaction sit at the lower-risk end.